PersonalTransport/DashboardUI/README.md

 certian devices in the car, such as the state of the car's lights, the car's speed, and its battery life.

+Currently, the code performs everything mentioned above.
+Additionally, the windshield wipers can also be modified via USB (using the encoding for the data field as mentioned below).

 This code is being developed in Java using Android Studio.

 Group Members